absyro/botstudio-hub/content/docs/information/technology.md

 ### Libraries and Frameworks

 - **[Node.js](https://nodejs.org)**: Node.js is a popular JavaScript runtime environment that allows developers to run JavaScript code on the server-side.
-It is often used with frameworks like Express to build web applications.
 - **[Express](https://expressjs.com)**: Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - **[chalk](https://www.npmjs.com/package/chalk)**: chalk is a library for styling command-line output with colors and formatting.
 It is often used in Node.js projects to make console logs more visually appealing.
 - **[clone-deep](https://www.npmjs.com/package/clone-deep)**: clone-deep is a library for creating deep copies of JavaScript objects and arrays.
 It is useful when working with complex data structures that need to be manipulated without affecting the original data.